DominickCS/DominickCS/README.md

 - 👋 Hi, I’m @domsw0rld
-- 👀 I’m interested in ... automation
+- 👀 I’m interested in ...
+Cybersecurity, and automation projects.
-- 🌱 I’m currently learning ... python & Go
+- 🌱 I’m currently learning ...
+Python
-- 💞️ I’m looking to collaborate on ... a beginner project.
+- 💞️ I’m looking to collaborate on ... anything really!
 - 📫 How to reach me - domsw0rld@outlook.com

 <!---